 - Bring stock to a boil and then lower heat and let simmer for 40 minutes.

 - Add in bok choy, broccoli and carrot and cook in stock for 10 minutes.

 - Cook noodles according to package instructions.

-- Divide noodles in bowls and top with soup, bean sprouts, basil and lime wedge
+- Divide noodles in bowls and top with soup, bean sprouts, thai basil, lime wedges and optional toppings

 - If storing for several days, keep stock separate from bean sprouts and noodles so they don’t get mushy.